 - To Store.
 Refrigerate leftover sweet potato fries in an airtight container for up to 3 days.

 - To Reheat.
-For the best results, rewarm leftover fries in the air fryer at 375 degrees F or in a 400 degrees F oven (I like to preheat the pan in the oven while it warms up); spread the fries in a single layer on the hot pan and recrisp.
-Air fryer fries reheat better than regular fries, since the lesser amount of oil inherently prevents them from getting soggy.
+For the best results, reheat leftover fries in the air fryer at 375 degrees F or in a 400 degrees F oven (I like to preheat the pan in the oven while it warms up); spread the fries in a single layer on the hot pan and recrisp.
+Air fryer fries reheat better than regular fries, since the lesser amount of oil prevents them from getting soggy.

 - To Freeze.
 Freeze fries in a single layer on a baking sheet until solid.
 Transfer to an airtight container or ziptop bag and freeze for up to 3 months.
 Reheat directly from frozen.